 (Southern District of New York).
 Represented Nikon in defending against patent infringement claims aimed at lithography machines used in the fabrication of LCD displays.

 Intellectual Ventures v.
 Altera

 (District of Delaware).
-Representing Altera in defending against patent infringement claims asserted against Altera’s field-programmable gate arrays (FPGAs).
+Represented Altera in defending against patent infringement claims asserted against Altera’s field-programmable gate arrays (FPGAs).

 Altera v.
 LSI

 (Northern District of California).
 Represented Altera in a patent infringement action involving 24 patents relating to application-specific integrated circuits (ASICs) and FPGAs.